alexallmont/arg-needle-lib-blender/README.md

 # arg-needle-lib-blender

-Blender output to help diagnose ARGs.
-This is an aid to diagnosis whilst adding new features, in particular support for polytomy in arg-needle-lib.
+Blender output to help visualise ARG internals.
+This is diagnosis aid whilst adding new features, in particular support for polytomy in arg-needle-lib.

 ## Usage